GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

-# Fine-Tuning Gemma 2-9B on GKE using Metaflow
+# Fine-Tuning Gemma 2-9B on GKE using Metaflow and Argo Workflows

 This tutorial will provide instructions on how to deploy and use the [Metaflow](https://docs.metaflow.org/) framework on GKE (Google Kubernetes Engine) and operate AI/ML workloads using [Argo-Workflows](https://argo-workflows.readthedocs.io/en/latest/).